AI

 aider --message-file .ci/upgrade-django.txt --yes-always

-# Apply a saved /command script (recreate a deterministic session)
+# Replay a saved /command script (deterministic session)

 aider --load .aider/commands/refactor-auth.txt